Broadgate and Riverside

 Redi-rock revetment along Broadgate greening up with vegetation, with a small section of rock bags visible to the right

-Between the Gas Pipe Bridge and 17 Riverside, the new concrete flood walls have been topped with glass panels to maintain river views.
+Between the Gas Pipe Bridge and Miller Garden Apartments, the new concrete flood walls have been topped with glass panels to maintain river views.
 The glass panels are strong enough to withstand the forces of flood water.
 The outer frames have been powder-coated black to match street furniture and the new floodgates.
 The glass is ‘self-cleaning’ to reduce the need for maintenance.

 Footpaths have been resurfaced to improve public access.